 "Am I confident of reaching the 1500-foot area at feet?"
 If any doubt exists, a turn toward the area should be immediately started.
 If no doubt exists, the turn can be delayed.

 The downwind leg starts from the 1500-foot area.
 It is vital that on the downwind leg the spacing is assessed in relation to the nominated point on the airframe to establish the correct circuit spacing.

 These checks take the place of the normal prelanding (downwind) checks.

-IDLE CUT-OFF (touch)
+Mixture IDLE CUT-OFF (touch)

 These checks are carried out to minimise the risk of fire.

-Switch OFF (when appropriate)
+Master switch OFF (when appropriate)